Jorja Fox (footballer)

-Jorja Fox (born 28 August 2003) is an English football player who plays as a defender for Brighton & Hove Albion on loan from Chelsea in the Women's Super League.
+Jorja Fox (born 28 August 2003) is an English professional footballer who plays as a right-back for Women's Championship club Newcastle United, on loan from Women's Super League club Chelsea.

 Club career

-Fox made her club debut with Chelsea in a 4–0 away victory against Aston Villa in the 2020–2021 campaign.
+Fox joined Chelsea's academy aged 8.
+She made her club debut with Chelsea in a 4–0 away victory against Aston Villa in the 2020–21 campaign.

 In the same season, she was handed her first start for the club in a 5–0 win over London City Lionesses.

 She made her UEFA Women's Champions League debut, replacing Guro Reiten away to Servette on 9 November 2021.

-On 6 January it was announced that Fox had joined FA Women's Championship side Charlton Athletic for the remainder of the 2021–2022 season.
+On 6 January it was announced that Fox had joined FA Women's Championship side Charlton Athletic for the remainder of the 2021–22 season.